 Coming together as community

 But this weekend was about much more than the conversations between global leaders.
 Their words and actions may have been lacking, but those of the activists I met at Carbis Bay were not.
 It was a pleasure to work as part of the Crack the Crises coalition - 75 organisations working together on the crises of covid, poverty, climate and nature loss - and I was inspired by the energy and determination of all the local groups and climate activists I met in all their many guises.
 We saw activists and community groups raise the profile of the Wave of Hope campaign – without campaigns like ours, it would have just been pictures of world leaders on the beach!
-It’s not too late to join in – the wave will continue to roll on to the UN climate talks in November.

 As Christians, and as part of a global community, we all have a role to play in shaping a better future - and the last 15 months have shown us that we can only face global crises when people come together.
 I was reminded at the weekend that the kingdom of God is like a mustard seed: smaller than any other seed, yet when fully grown the largest of plants.
 Each prayer and action towards a fairer world is like a mustard seed of God’s kingdom.